yoladango/goolexa/README.md

 This language issue only affects the Echo/Amazon side of things and not your Google Music account [#100](https://github.com/stevenleeg/geemusic/issues/100)

 ## Features
 What can this puppy do, you might ask?
 Here's a list of example phrases that you can try once you get Goolexa up and running.
-Remember that each of these phrases needs to be prefixed with "Alexa, tell Geemusic to..." in order for Alexa to know that you're requesting music from Goolexa, not the built-in music services.
+Remember that each of these phrases needs to be prefixed with "Alexa, tell Goolexa to..." in order for Alexa to know that you're requesting music from Goolexa, not the built-in music services.
 They're also fuzzy, so feel free to try slight variations of phrases to see if they'll work.

 ### Currently Implemented
 ```